-Again, the variables A and B are useful and general but the names are not entirely accurate for VSE.
+Again, the variables A and B are useful and completely general but the names are not entirely accurate for VSE.

 As the samples studied in this work were immobilized in a frozen glass, the molecular orientations were isotropic (however, field-induced poling can be a problem and is discussed below).
-Integrating the peak shifts and extinction coefficient changes given in eqs 1 and 2 over all orientations, combined with the sample absorption spectrum, yields a computed Stark spectrum.
-This computed spectrum is a function of the two field-independent parameters, $\bar{\nu}$ and M, and the four Stark parameters, $\Delta \mu$, $\Delta \alpha$, A, and B.
+Integrating the peak shifts and extinction coefficient changes given in equations 1 and 2 over all orientations, combined with the sample absorption spectrum, yields a computed Stark spectrum.
+This computed spectrum is a function of the two field-independent parameters, $\bar{\nu}$ and \bar{M} , and the four Stark parameters, $\Delta \mu$, $\Delta \alpha$, \bar{A} , and \bar{B} .

-Stark Fit Coefficients.
-With the assumption that the absorption line shape is unaffected by the applied electric field, the computed Stark spectrum can be expressed as a sum of derivatives of the absorption spectrum21
+Stark fit coefficients: With the assumption that the absorption lineshape is unaffected by the applied electric field, the computed Stark spectrum can be expressed as a sum of derivatives of the absorption spectrum21:

-F is the electric field vector and A{χ} , B{χ} , and C{χ} , which are called the zeroth, first, and second derivative coefficients, respectively, are found from eqs 1 and 2 to be
+F is the electric field vector and A{χ} , B{χ} , and C{χ} , which are called the zeroth, first, and second derivative coefficients, respectively, are found from equations 1 and 2 to be:

-In eq 6, ζ is the angle between M and $\Delta \mu$.
+In equation 6, ζ is the angle between M and $\Delta\mu$.
 There are also third derivative and higher order terms in the derivative expansion, but they are all proportional to the fourth or higher powers of the field, a dependence which is expected to be small and which was not seen in the data.
 The derivative coefficients were found from experimental data by fitting a measured Stark difference spectrum with a sum of the frequency-weighted derivatives of the absorption spectrum using software developed for this purpose.
 The fitting procedure is described below.